Funding & Support Policies

 Foundations, international organizations, government entities, and other non-private entities may offer unrestricted gifts, but in most cases they are required to offer grant funding for sponsored research.
 The terms of these grants are set forth in contracts negotiated between the donor and Harvard’s Office of Sponsored Programs and include specific parameters such as budget guidelines, timelines, and deliverables.

 Sustained institutional support is both of the utmost importance and a great fundraising challenge.
-We are fortunate to enjoy the tremendous generosity of The Berkman Family, which has been stalwart in backing (and fronting) us for more than a decade, and The John D. and Catherine T. MacArthur Foundation, which has supported specific research projects and our core functioning.
+We are fortunate to enjoy the tremendous generosity of The Berkman Family, which has been stalwart in backing (and fronting) us for more than 15 years, and The John D. and Catherine T. MacArthur Foundation, which has supported specific research projects and our core functioning, and, most recently, Michael R. Klein, whose significant gift not only provides vital core support, but also allows the Center to start new explorations, launch innovative programs, and incubate novel collaborations both nationally and internationally.
 We are unfailingly grateful to both for having been essential partners in both creating and realizing our mission, having shared not only financial resources, but their ideas and camaraderie.